 Joining the police force is a life choice.
 There will be a lot expected of you, especially when it comes to working nights and unsociable hours, but no day is the same.
 This is a career that will keep you on your toes; it’s a challenge, but the reward is immense.

-- On appointment to PCDA, your starting salary will be £18,912, which increases each year of your apprenticeship, reaching £25,902 in your final year, while earning a degree, which is funded by the force so there are no fees to pay.
+- On appointment to PCDA, your starting salary (from 1 September 2022) will be £23,556 or £26,682 depending on qualifications or exceptional quality rising to £41,130 as well as a degree which is funded by the force so there are no fees to pay.

 - Adjustment grant where applicants who can demonstrate a reduction in salary on starting with the force can apply for an allowance to reduce the reduction in salary.

-- Annual leave of 22 days bank holidays increasing with length of service plus bank holidays.
+- Annual leave of 22 days increasing with length of service plus bank holidays.

 - Access to a generous pension scheme.

 - Career opportunities for specialist roles and promotions.

 - Employee Assistance Programme (EAP) covering a wide range of health, wellbeing and lifestyle issues.

 - Support and advice from our Occupational Health Support Unit and a range of staff associations and access to a range of services including Charitable Trust and Police Mutual.

 - Access to established staff support groups for all members of the policing family.